19 Fun Things to Do in Roma Norte, Mexico City

 8. Stay in a historic mansion turned boutique hotel

-Roma Norte is one of the best neighbourhoods to stay in Mexico City for its close proximity to happening spots and central access to other neighbourhoods in the city.
+Roma Norte is one of the best neighbourhoods to stay in in Mexico City for its proximity to happening spots and central access to other neighbourhoods in the city.

 Stay in one of the neighbourhood's historic mansions, like La Valise, a three-suite boutique hotel that beautifully combines custom Mexican furnishings and art with luxurious amenities.
 The hotel feels private, although you're in the middle of all the action in Roma Norte.